 Disposable pads are largely made from plastic, while reusable cloth pads are made from mostly natural materials.
 Plastic will still be hanging around the landfill in hundreds of years from now.
 Reusable cloth pads will biodegrade within a decade.

 Disposable menstrual pads often have lots of harmful chemicals from the pesticides used to grow cotton, as well as chemicals from the manufacturing process.
 You can get organic disposable pads but they’re quite expensive!
 Cloth pads, once washed are free of any of these harmful chemicals.

 If you have allergies, or sensitive skin, consider making the switch to reusable pads.
 You’ll probably find that you have a much better period experience!

 A box of disposable pads costs around $5.
-You can get a single cloth pad for around $4-5 and it can be reused, over and over again for 5 years or even longer.
+You can get a single cloth pad for around that same price and it can be reused, over and over again for 5 years or even longer.

 In the long run, you’ll save money by using cloth pads.
 Over the course of a lifetime, it can reach into the thousands of dollars.

 Good news!
 Cloth menstrual pads will last for at least a few years.

 Think about it this way.
 If you have 7-10 pads, you’ll probably wear each pad 2-3 times a month.
 Multiply this by 12 and that’s around 30 times a year.
 30 x 2 years = 60 times.